beequeue/developers-sky-com/internal/_posts/2015-12-08-User-Stories-Mapping-workshop.markdown

 The MVP scenario was “Alarm did not go off, need to get out of the house in 10 minutes, what is the minimum set of task I have to do?”
 * SNS workshop:
-We built maps to model the feature on the Facebook web app The MVP scenario was “we have a meeting with potential investors in a week, what is the minimum set of feature I have to build to prove the strength of the platform?”
+We built maps to model the feature on the Facebook web app The MVP scenario was “we have a meeting with potential investors in a week, what is the minimum set of features I have to build to prove the strength of the platform?”

 You can practice story mapping with any kind of product or process, A good exercise you can do right away is start modelling your own team app,